 Even though Matera is arguably the oldest continuously lived in settlement in the world, predating even Rome itself with about 5000 years, the town used to be off the beaten track for a very long time.
 It was an area of extreme poverty and bad sanitary conditions, until the government decided to relocate the population in the 1950s.

-In later years, Matera has seen an resurgence of travelers, due to footage in pop culture such as the latest James Bond movie No Time To Die, a bittersweet visit by Anthony Bourdain with Asia Argento in 2017, and more.
+In later years, Matera has seen an resurgence of travelers, due to footage in pop culture such as the latest James Bond movie No Time To Die, and a bittersweet visit by Anthony Bourdain with Asia Argento in 2017.

-Today I’ve walked along the M.C.Escher-like structures built into the very rock, clinging on to the edge of the Gravina canyon.
+I’ve spent the day exploring the nooks and crannies of Matera, clinging on to the edge of the Gravina canyon like a fever dream by M.C.Escher.
 The cave homes reminded me of the Iranian region of Meymand, where I once slept in a cave many years ago.

 Even though Matera is stunningly beautiful, there is a sense of melancholy in the air.
-The emptiness followed me as I ascended and descended worn-down stairs and dusty alleys in a confusing maze of ages past.
-All this under an azure blue sky.
-A perfect town to get lost in.
+The emptiness followed me as I ascended and descended worn-down stairs and dusty alleys in a confusing maze of ages past, under an azure blue sky.
+Maps are useless, just follow the stone.

 Comments